If you own a Texas rental property, you should know the laws related to residents breaking a lease early, meaning before the lease expires.

 - Senior citizen or health-related reasons

-When in doubt, work with a professional property manager.
+When in doubt, work with a professional manager.
 Contact Keyrenter McAllen at (956) 257-9900 and we’ll be happy to help you get started!

 Disclaimer: This blog should not be used as a substitute for legal advice from a licensed attorney in your state.
 Laws change, and this post might not be updated at the time of your reading.
 Please contact us for any questions you have in regards to this content or any other aspect of your property management needs.